 The Juvenile Justice Plan adopted several strategies to address both prevention and intervention of what was, at that time, a growing juvenile delinquency problem within Merced County.
-By adopting these strategies and implementing numerous programs supported by YOBG and JJCPA funding sources, the trend of Juvenile Delinquency in Merced County has decreased significantly.
-With referrals to our agency being at its' lowest, we believe now is the time to enhance our focus on preventative programming for youth who are most vulnerable and at risk.
+By adopting these strategies and implementing numerous programs supported by YOBG and JJCPA funding sources, the trend of Juvenile Delinquency in Merced County has decreased significantly over the last decade.
+Although the number of overall referrals increased over this last year, the referrals remain drastically reduced from years prior.
+With this in mind, preventative services will remain a focus.

-We work collaboratively with our Child Welfare partners to ensure that engagement is at the least restrictive level within the various systems.
+The Probation Department works collaboratively with our Child Welfare partners to ensure that engagement is at the least restrictive level within the various systems.
 Protocols are established to staff cases according to the 241.1 Welfare & Institutions Code.
 Weekly meetings of the IPC ensure system partner programs and policies reflect a coordinated, integrated, and effective delivery of services for children, youth, and families.
 The IPC continues to provide guidance, advice, and input to a broad range of programs for children and families, as requested by public and private agencies.